SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 -->
 ### **WORK IN PROGRESS**
 - FIX: Configbar was not opening, after clicking when another element was moved before (#232)
+- FIX: Adapter was crashing, if a static picture from the gallery has had an associated datasource (#233)

 ### 0.5.1-alpha.4 (2024-08-07)
 - Added: Alignments for elements refactored (Better detection if they run out of the workspace)